 There may be no more confusing car-care topic than that of tire treatments.

-At first shiny glance, tire shine or dressing may seem to be just a gimmick used by your local used car dealer to spruce up cars for a quick sale.
-But tire treatments do more than just make your car’s tires look freshly installed, although as you’ll see, that’s no small thing either!
+At first glance, tire shine or dressing may seem to be just a gimmick used by your local used car dealer to spruce up cars for a quick sale.
+But tire treatments do more than just make your car’s tires look new and shiny.

-Used correctly, these products can help protect your car’s rubber bits from damage from the sun’s UV rays and from the ravaging effects of salt exposure in the winter or near the coast.
+Used the right way, these products can help protect your car’s rubber bits from damage from the sun’s UV rays and from the ravaging effects of salt exposure in the winter or near the coast.

-At a Glance: Best Tire Shine – Our Top Recommendations
+At a Glance: Best Tire Shine/Dressing – Our Top Recommendations

 - Car Guys – Tire Shine Spray